smatechnologies/zos-agent-docs/docs/operations.md

 ### XPSLOG Logging Function

 The RECLOG DD in the OPCONxx Proc designates a sequential generation dataset that logs all significant traffic to and from the SAM.
 This log is a repository for current trigger table contents and provides a minute-by-minute status for system recovery after an outage.
 For this reason, the OPCONxx task(s) should always be one of the last tasks to terminate during planned shutdowns.
-If OPCONxx is terminated before all production processing is complete, or there are multiple intermediate IPLs (without starting the LSAM), it could cause OpCon/xps to post 'in-flight' jobs as errors when it is reinstated.
+If OPCONxx is terminated before all production processing is complete, or there are multiple intermediate IPLs (without starting the LSAM), it could cause SMA Opcon to post 'in-flight' jobs as errors when it is reinstated.

 The log also takes "checkpoints" each hour to record changes to trigger tables and so forth.
 Each night at midnight (00:00:01hrs) the XPSLOGQ program log automatically spins off a new generation.
 The operator can also request a spin-off (F *lsamname*,SPINLOG) at any time.
 The SPINLOG command can also be a scheduled job; however, SMA recommends that the number of generations retained should be sufficient for a full week of processing logs to be available.